forumone/gesso/source/_patterns/03-layouts/footer/footer.md

 ---
-el: .l-preface
+el: .l-footer
-title: Preface Region
+title: Footer Layout
 ---
-_Layout for Preface Region_
+_Layout for Footer Region_

 ### Variables:
 * has_constrain: [boolean] True/False whether to add a constraint to block.